 Students in the School of Arts and Sciences will be assigned a faculty member within their chosen area of study as an academic advisor.
-Students in the Haab School of Business and the School of Education will be assigned school-specific professional advisor.
+Students in the Haab School of Business, the School of Education or the School of Nursing will be assigned school-specific professional advisor.
 All students should have a four-year academic plan developed with their advisors by the end of their first year.
 Students may select a new advisor at any time by completing a Declaration of Advisor Form which can be obtained from the Registrar's Office and obtaining the signature of the new advisor.